mrigankvashist/100-Days-of-Java/README.md

 - ### Inverse of a Number:
  Interchange the face value and index of digits of number with a constraint  that if the number is 5 digits long, it should contain all the digits from 1 to 5 without missing any and without repeating any.
 Eg. inverse of 2134 is 1243 and inverse of 24153 is 24153.

+# Day 3
+- ### Rotate a number:
+Given two numbers n and k, you are required to rotate n, k times to the right.
+If k is positive, rotate to the right i.e. remove rightmost digit and make it leftmost.
+Do the reverse for negative value of k

+- ### GCD and LCM :
+Required to print the Greatest Common Divisor (GCD) and Lowest Common Multiple (LCM) of two numbers.